-When your reader or view is particularly observant and notices the small details in your story, you can reward them by making those small details pay off later in a way that is really satisfying.
+When your reader or view is particularly observant they will notice the small details in your story.
+You can reward them by making those small details pay off later in a way that is really satisfying.
 It takes time and effort, but it’s worth it.

-Taking the time to reward your audience in this way it’s a way of showing them that you respect them, because you value your audience and you want to put the effort into making the story as satisfying as possible for them.
+Taking the time to reward your audience in this way it’s a way of showing them that you respect them.
+You want to put the effort into making the story as satisfying as possible for them.
 It demonstrates that you are putting in time and attention to that story, designing it for their pleasure.

 The Orb Of Thesulah

-The first time we see the Orb Of Thesulah is when Jenny Calendar goes to the magic shop to buy one, and is told by the shop owner that most people who shop there are just pretenders without any real magic, and he’s been selling the orbs as new age paperweights.
+The first time we see the Orb Of Thesulah is when Jenny Calendar goes to the magic shop to buy one.
+She’s told that most people who shop there don’t any real magic, so they’re sold as new age paperweights.
 Jenny wants to use the orb to restore the soul of Angel, but he kills her before she has a chance.

-Later, when Buffy and her friends want to perform the same spell, they say they need an Orb Of Thesulah and Giles reveals he already has one, and he’s been using it as a paperweight.
+Later, when Buffy and her friends want to perform the same spell, they say they need an Orb Of Thesulah.
+Giles reveals he already has one, and he’s been using it as a paperweight.

 Small Moment, Made Bigger

-This little beat isn’t super important to the plot, they could have either gone and bought one or just used the one Giles happens to own without that moment being harked back to, but by referencing it they are acknowledging to the audience that the know they remember, and that it matters that they remember.
-It also accomplishes a joke in a serious and painful story, because Giles has always been the one with all the magic and knowledge, but is revealed to actually do the same as the fakes, which is funny.
+This little beat isn’t super important to the plot, they could have either gone and bought one or just used the one Giles happens to own without that moment being harked back to.
+But by referencing it they are acknowledging to the audience that the know they remember, and that it matters that they remember.
+It also accomplishes a joke in a serious and painful story.
+Giles has always been the one with all the magic and knowledge, but is revealed to actually do the same as the fakes, which is funny.

 If you don’t notice the joke, or don’t remember the conversation Jenny had had in an earlier episode, it wouldn’t ruin your experience of the story, and everything would still make sense.
 It is just taking the time to make those people who have remembered have a better time.